 In its news release, the City Council says it, too, “learned of a survey being distributed in partnership with ‘local leaders,’” but adds that it was “not involved” in any surveys about the proposed sports, entertainment, culture and convention district.

 The survey seems to have provided respondents with their own unique link, so that once completed, other respondents could not complete the poll with the same link.
-The Salt Lake Tribune was unable to access the full survey.
+One survey accessed by a reporter at The Salt Lake Tribune included questions that differed from some of those circulating online.

 Fairpark resident and Salt Lake City native John Hatch was one of the locals who said he received a text with a personalized survey link.
 He thought the poll was an attempt to sway residents or to win good publicity for the project, which calls for an increase in the city’s sales tax.